Roald2000/simple_employee_management_rest_api/README.md

 ### This API has features implemented :

+- My pitiful attempt with an MVC design/coding pattern after a brief research on how to implement it in an API
+  - M for Model represents the tables and methods on how to access these models such as creating, fetching, updating and deleting data, V for view but in this case are the Routes inside this routes are the controllers and the controllers access the Models based on what command/logic it is given or implemented, and C for controllers accessing the methods of the models applying logic to it
 - JWT Authentication
   - it is implemented as a middleware
   - Means every time you access the employee routes you first need to login to be granted an access token